Skip to content

 If you are looking for a cool gray-green sage color, then Carolina Gull will probably appeal to you!

-If you want a sage color with just a hint of warmth, you might consider Benjamin Moore Vintage Vogue, although it is darker.
+If you want a sage color with just a hint of warmth, you might consider Benjamin Moore Vintage Vogue, or Sherwin Williams Rosemary.

 Benjamin Moore’s 2138 strip is chock full of great colors!